StefanoBisio/regions-italy/README.md

 # regions-italy
-Search through the regions of italy and their dishes Real time search powred by React.js
+React.js.
+Search through the regions of italy and their dishes

 Thanks to barilla academy for the info